 Follow the Hood Museum of Art on Facebook and keep an eye out for campus-wide emails to learn when these special Dartmouth student events are taking place.

-WORK AT THE MUSEUM
+GAIN EXPERIENCE AT THE MUSEUM

 Senior Internships: Each year, the Hood Museum of Art offers internships to Dartmouth students entering their senior year.
 All majors are welcome!
 Research and promote great art, create student programs, and learn from museum professionals.
 Learn more and apply.

-Work-Study Opportunities: The museum has occasional openings for a variety of paid part-time student positions (averaging ten hours per week), including data-entry for the permanent collection and clerical work in the administrative offices.
+Work-Study Opportunities: The museum has occasional openings for a variety of paid part-time student positions (averaging ten hours per week), including data entry for the permanent collection and clerical work in the administrative offices.
 These student part-time positions are advertised through Dartmouth’s Student Employment Office.

 If you are Dartmouth student who is interested in an unpaid volunteer position, please contact Amelia Kahl, associate curator of academic programming, via email or at (603) 646-4065.